dovahcrow/dovahcrow.github.io/content/home/about.md

 # Biography

-Young is a MSc student at SFU.
-His research interests include Machine Learning, Optimization, Database System and Data Management.
+Weiyüen is a MSc student at SFU right now.
+His research interests include Data Management, Database System, Optimization and Entity Resolution.

+He took a gap year working in Strikingly @ Shanghai, as a Data Scientist.

-He can be found at SFU Database System Lab.
+He can be found at SFU Database System Lab @ Burnaby.